Geo-Paull/Data-pipelines-with-Airflow-2/README.md

 ***Step 2: Start Apache Airflow***

 Run `docker-compose up` from the directory containing `docker-compose.yml`.
 Ensure that you have mapped the volume to point to the location where you have your DAGs.

-> **NOTE: You can find details of how to manage Apache Airflow on mac here:** https://gist.github.com/shravan-kuchkula/a3f357ff34cf5e3b862f3132fb599cf3

 ![start_airflow](images/start_airflow.png)